UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-bundle-ems.md

 **Usages:**

-* This Profile is not used by any profiles in this Implementation Guide
+* Examples for this Profile: [Bundle/rs-bundle-example-bundle-ems](Bundle-rs-bundle-example-bundle-ems.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-bundle-ems)